NeosIT/active-directory-integration2/readme.txt

 You can easily import users from your Active Directory into your WordPress instance and keep both synchronized through *Next Active Directory Integration's* features.

 Even if *NADI* is available for free we hope you purchase a plan to let us continue the work on Next Active Directory Integration.
-You can purchase commercial plans at [https://www.active-directory-wp.com/shop-overview/](https://www.active-directory-wp.com/shop-overview/).
-The plans give you access to our premium extensions.
+You can purchase commercial support plans at [https://www.active-directory-wp.com/shop-overview/](https://www.active-directory-wp.com/shop-overview/).
+The support plans give you access to our premium extensions and guarantee an ongoing development of the plug-in.

 = Features =